 Varanasi sunrise boat trip on the Ganges: My experience.

-I booked a sunrise Ganges boat trip at the hotel where I was staying and I recommend that you do it this way because tourist scams in Varanasi are at every step, so you easily end up paying for a boat trip that you will never get to do.
+I booked a sunrise Ganges boat trip at the hotel where I was staying and I recommend that you do it this way (or on Get your Guide Web Site) because tourist scams in Varanasi are at every step, so you easily end up paying for a boat trip that you will never get to do.

 I woke up at 4.30 am (this is the hardest part of the Ganges Sunrise boat trip in Varanasi), put on my dress quickly, had a quick breakfast, and went down where the guide was waiting.
 Luckily, my hotel was right on the riverbank so I didn’t have to walk so far at that time in the morning.